 Born and raised in Grand Forks, Kassie always had a passion for animals, growing up she had a cat named Rufus and a rabbit named “Hopper”.

-Kassie plans on going back to school to become a Dental Hygienist.
-She has been a Client Relations Specialist at Petcetera since August of 2012.
+Kassie has been a Client Relations Specialist at Petcetera since August of 2012.

 Born and raised in Grand Forks, Bailey has always loved animals, specifically dogs.
-She began this love with her first dog “Maggie”, who was her very best friend, and she has been hooked on animals ever since.
+She began this love with her first dog “Maggie”, who was her very best friend.
+From there she has always had a passion for animals.

 Bailey and her husband started their little family with their Springer Spaniel/Shih Tzu mix, “Rosie”.
 They were married in October of 2015.
 Shortly after the wedding, they grew to a family of four with their new Boxer pup “Knox”.
-Although they do not yet have children in their lives, their pups are definitely spoiled to the same extent.
+They decided that 2 dogs wasn’t enough, they added an orange kitten they named “Jax”.
+All of them get along great.